Dictionary » Positive Words » Commitment – Meaning, Definition, Synonyms and Antonyms

 2. Can “commitment” apply to personal and professional situations?

-Yes!
-People often use it to talk about relationships, jobs, hobbies, sports, and community service.
+Yes.
+People often use it for relationships, jobs, education, sports, and community service.
 For example, “She showed great commitment to her team” or “His commitment to the cause inspired many.”
+In workplaces, commitment is also closely tied to consistency and follow-through.

 3. Is “commitment” always positive?